About Jonathan "JD" Danylko

 Matt Groves hosts this event every year.

 The C# Advent occurs every December and is a way for various authors to pick a C# topic and write a simple article for a particular day in December.
-I'm going on year 5 this year (2021) and may need to break my streak of C# Extension Methods.
+I'm going on year 8 this year (2024).

-If you are looking for some high-quality C# articles, I would recommend reading through all four years.
+If you are looking for some high-quality C# articles, I would recommend reading through all seven years.
 There are some great articles from professional writers and presenters.

 Various side projects